Senserva-LLC/Senserva-Inquisitor/README.md

 This is **Beta 1** of the $${\color{LimeGreen}Senserva Inquisitor}$$, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.  $${\color{LimeGreen}Inq.exe}$$ can be used by either IT teams or Security teams.

 You can just look for top issues or you can drill deep on the state of each Entra ID you manage, the data and interface support both.
 You can also easily edit the content of the  $${\color{LimeGreen}Inq.exe}$$ user interface or create your own.
+We support Microsoft Excel, Json and relational databases.

 ⭐ Please Star us on GitHub — it motivates all of use!
 (Thank you!!)
 Follow us too, there are frequent updates.